 Today we caught a bus early in the morning to Lentigny, another small village about 4 kilometers from our house in Onnens.
 Our mission?
-Registration with the Swiss authorities to let them know we’d moved from the town of Fribourg to a new town and address in their jurisdiction.
+To officially notify the Swiss authorities we’d moved from the town of Fribourg to a new town and address in their jurisdiction.
+This process of registration in Switzerland is mandatory for those who live here.

 This notion is rather peculiar to Americans who move frequently from state to state, town to town, and never report it to anyone, except maybe the US Postal Service so you can still receive your grocery store coupons and girly mags.

-So what is this business of having to register with the Swiss authorities?
+So what is this business of registration in Switzerland?

 When we first arrived in Switzerland, we found out we were required to report to the authorities within 10 days of our arrival.